MODULE 2 - Section 5

 Proximity to local medical facilities

-A visiting short-term team will likely have little familiarity with your community.
-You were once the same as well, but now that you have been living and working in your community, there are decisions you now unconsciously make in order to keep yourself and your belongings safe.
+A short-term team will likely have little familiarity with your community.
+You were once in their shoes, but now that you have been living and working in your community, there are decisions you unconsciously make in order to keep yourself and your belongings safe.

-As mentioned, all short-term teams through the STTs Department will have access to a basic security training.
-However, only you can do the following in your preparations: to be aware on behalf of the team’s safety as they are largely unable to do so for themselves.
+All short-term teams will have access to a basic security training.
+However, as you make preparations, be aware of the team’s safety as they are largely unable to do so for themselves.
 In fact, safety and security is the responsibility of all field staff, regardless of one’s position or authority.
-All team activities and decisions should have safety and security as part of the lens you filter them through.
+All team activities and decisions should be filtered through the lens of safety and security.

-Instead of trying to review an inexhaustible list of safety topics, provided below are several general safety and security categories to consider.
+Instead of trying to review an inexhaustible list of safety topics, here are several general safety and security categories to consider.
 As you read them, ask yourself: What considerations do I need to make for a group without familiarity or awareness of our context?

-Additionally, while the list is not be all-encompassing, it will give you the perspective of where to start when considering safety and security measures as it applies to the team’s community engagement.
+While the list is not all-encompassing, it will give you an idea of where to start when considering safety and security measures as it applies to the team’s community engagement.

 Airport